gtamborero/timebank-system/readme.txt

 = 1.60 =
 * Fix issue for compatibility with wordpress 4.4 (and PHP7): Notice: "The caller constructor method for Wp_widgets is deprecated"
 * Fixed other Notices

+= 1.7 =
+* Fixes for update to PHP 7.4 and Wordpress Gutenberg 5.3.2

 == Upgrade Notice ==